How To Buy Crypto With a Credit Card: The Ultimate Guide

 1. Sign up at the exchange (or log in).

-Creating an account or logging into an existing one is the common first step for shopping online, and purchasing crypto is no different.
-Typically, exchanges implement KYC procedures, so you’ll likely be asked to verify your identity by uploading documents such as your government-issued ID or driver’s license before being allowed to buy cryptocurrency with a credit card.
+Typically, exchanges implement KYC procedures, so you’ll likely be asked to verify your identity by uploading documents such as your government-issued ID or driver’s license.

 Once you have a profile at the exchange, the next step would be to link your credit card to prep it for purchases.
 Oftentimes, you’ll find the option to add the payment method in your profile page or account.
-Most of the time, all you have to do to link your credit card is to enter the credit card number and other details - a similar process to any other online shopping.

 3. Set up a purchase order.

-Can You Buy Cryptocurrency With a Business Credit Card?
+Buying Cryptocurrency With a Business Credit Card

 Some crypto exchanges will allow you to create a dedicated corporate account for your business.
 It’s important to go with a corporate account rather than a personal one if you want to use your business card because otherwise, you risk complicating tax matters in the future (specifically, tax gains and losses reporting).